Dallas Dance is anxious to know whether he’ll get another four years at the helm of Baltimore County Public Schools.

 As a result of the advances spearheaded by Dance, BCPS was accepted into the League of Innovative Schools, and the W.K.
 Kellogg Foundation awarded a $1.5 million grant to BCPS, according to the district’s website.
 Additionally, Dance was selected by President Barack Obama as one of 10 national “Connected Educator Champions of Change” in 2014 and was appointed to the President’s Advisory Commission on Educational Excellence for African Americans and to the executive committee of the American Association of School Administrators.

 Dance said if he is given another term as superintendent, he wants to build on what his administration has already achieved and to put more emphasis on issues such as the gender achievement gap and on equity.

 “We have not had enough conversations about how adult decisions affect students,” Dance said, highlighting issues such as disparate funding and unequal equal access to highly-trained teachers and high-quality courses, such as AP classes, in certain schools.

-In order to continue making those improvement, however, the school board will have to make a decision on his contract, which he said is currently still being negotiated.
+In order to continue making those improvements, however, the school board will have to make a decision on his contract, which he said is currently still being negotiated.

-“Stability in leadership is important in any organization when you’re trying to get certain things done,” concluded.
+Dance hopes the vote will go his way, saying, “Stability in leadership is important in any organization when you’re trying to get certain things done.”